Navigation

 • Do some stretching exercises for the front of your calves before you do any physical activities or sports.
 Use warm-up exercises that are like the kind of exercise you’ll be doing, such as lunges or squats.

-• Alternate low impact exercise, like swimming, cycling or using a cross trainer with your higher impact activity.
+• Alternate low impact exercise, such as swimming, cycling or using a cross trainer with your higher impact activity.

-It can be frustrating if you have to stop an activity that you enjoy.
-But you really do need to stop doing what caused the shin splints until the pain no longer returns.
-If you don’t rest enough, it may take longer to recover fully.
+No, you can’t run or exercise with shin splints for a while.
+Although frustrating, you really do need to stop doing what caused the shin splints until the pain no longer returns.
 But this doesn't mean you have to give up exercise completely.
-You can keep active by doing sports that don't put any strain on your shins, such as swimming or cycling.
+You can keep active by doing sports that put less strain on your shins, such as swimming or cycling.

-If you have shin splints, you’ll get pain in your lower leg when exercising.
-The pain is usually along the inner edge of the lower two thirds of your tibia (shin bone).
+If you have shin splints, you’ll feel pain in your lower leg when you exercise.
+The shin pain is usually along the inner edge of the lower two-thirds of your tibia (shin bone).
 It can be quite severe.
 This area may also feel tender to the touch.
 The pain goes away when you rest.
-For more information, see our section on symptoms of shin splints.

-The pain of shin splints comes on when you exercise and goes away when you rest.
-This will keep happening until you take a long period of rest from the activity which caused them.
+Shin pain from shin splints comes on when you exercise and goes away when you rest.
+This will keep happening until you take a long period of rest from the activity that caused it.
 This may be from two to six weeks, but may be longer.

-To heal shin splints, you need to stop doing the activity which caused the pain for a period of at least two to six weeks.
+To get rid of shin splints, you need to stop doing the activity which caused the pain for a period of at least two to six weeks.
 Then very gradually build up your activity again.
-A physiotherapist can help you recover from shin splints and advise you how to prevent them in future.
-For more information, see our section on treatment of shin splints.
+A physiotherapist can help you recover from shin splints and advise you how to prevent it in the future.

-You may have come across the use of compression stockings or taping for treating or preventing shin splints.
-At the moment, there is no strong evidence that either of these treatments work.
-If you are considering using them, talk to your physiotherapist about how they may help in your particular circumstances.
+You may have come across the use of supports, such as compression stockings or taping for treating or preventing shin splints.
+At the moment, there’s no strong evidence that either of these treatments work.
+If you’re considering using them, talk to your physiotherapist about how they may help you.

 More on this topic